 One may also challenge the sufficiency of the evidence or, in other words, whether there was substantial competent evidence to support a conviction for the charged offenses.
 If the government did not present enough evidence to support a finding of guilt, one may raise the issue with the court of appeals.

-Once the panel of circuit judges decide the appeal, the losing party may also be able to ask the circuit court to rehear the case with or without with all members of the court.
+Once the panel of circuit judges decides the appeal, the losing party may also be able to ask the circuit court to rehear the case with or without all members of the court.
 One may even petition the United States Supreme Court to hear the case.